 30. Copying of music.
 No Photostat Copy, or any other method of Copying will be accepted unless accompanied with a letter from the Publishers giving written permission.
 Performerswill be disqualified if this is not adhered to.

-This Festival is affiliated to The British & International Federation of Festivals, and participates in its Group Licence to cover payment of fees for the use of recorded music at its event.
-Teachers using CDs created from commercial recordings are advised that they should themselves seek permission to re-record from the record companies concerned, as the Festival cannot take responsibility for this.
+This Festival participates in the Music Licences (PPL and PRS) operated by Chequer Mead Community Arts Centre to cover payment of fees for the use of recorded music at its event.
+Teachers using CDs created from commercial recordings are advised that they should themselves seek permission to re-record from the record companies concerned, as neither Chequer Mead Community Arts Centre nor the Festival can take responsibility for this.